Pest And Weed Treatments

 The best weather in which to use a pesticide or insecticide is cloudy days when there is no rain forecast and the wind is low.

-If you’ve got unwelcome guests in your garden, check out our range of pest and weed solutions online or come in-store to one of our 10 convenient Sydney locations and let our expert horticulturalists advise you on how to kill weeds, the best fungicide, insecticide or pesticide for your garden and more.
+If you’ve got unwelcome guests in your garden, check out our range of pest and weed solutions online or come in-store to one of our 10 Sydney garden centres plus one in the Hunter region and let our expert horticulturalists advise you on how to kill weeds, the best fungicide, insecticide or pesticide for your garden and more.

 Read More